La Onda: Society from the Mexican Revolution to the 1970s

 Mexican rock and roll bands needed a place to perform their music that was accessible to everyone.
-They began performing in places like Cafe Cantante, a rock club that allowed everyone to access the counter culture.
-The youth of Mexico identified with the youth of the United States, but unfortunately were only able to witness a small part of the American counterculture, and that in other countries, so they had to interpret and express what they saw through their music.
+They began performing in places like Cafe Cantante, a rock club that allowed everyone to access the counterculture.
+The youth of Mexico identified with the youth of the United States, but unfortunately, were only able to witness a small part of the American counterculture, and that in other countries, so they had to interpret and express what they saw through their music.
 Besides television, film, and literature, the youth of Mexico only had one true way to experience the counterculture in a unified way, and that was through music.
 The Cafe Cantantes "thus served as a kind of transcultural performance space where the styles, gestures, and sounds of the youth culture from abroad were transposed for a Mexican audience".
-The Mexican government felt a need to shut down the clubs because they "foment[ed] rebellion without a cause' leading to increases in juvenile delinquency".
+The Mexican government felt a need to shut down the clubs because they "fomented [ed] rebellion without a cause' leading to increases in juvenile delinquency.
 As the cafes were raided and shut down, the counterculture of the 1960s grew and was inspired to question and challenge authority.

 The counterculture was no longer just about rock and roll.
-Now, in the early 1960s, youth were also adopting foreign fashion and attitudes towards authority and rock music "was again becoming a wedge against traditional social values and a vehicle for free expression".
+Now, in the early 1960s, youth were also adopting foreign fashion and attitudes towards authority, and rock music was again becoming a wedge against traditional social values and a vehicle for free expression".
 The Mexican government was very focused on projecting cultural unity, and the youth of Mexico felt it was important to express themselves and their feelings about this rigid modernization and unification through their music and clothing.

 As the decade went by, hippies, or jipitecas, emerged among the youth of Mexico.
 Politically conscious students began to openly defy societal norms, like the hippies did in the United States.
 They needed to break the bonds of society and find new ways to express themselves.
 Young men wanted to break out of the mold set by their fathers.
 So they had to look disheveled and wrinkled, because the older generation of men looked very manicured and put together, and dressed much more conservatively.
 Girls had a similar problem, but also had to fight for a new freedom, where they had the same rights and opportunities as men.
 But both genders were beginning to fight for their rights to express themselves, be original, and be individual.